-Earthpaste has just a few ingredients: clay, water, essential oils, real salt (for taste and minerals) and xylitol (for dental health and flavor).
-It’s safe enough to eat (which is a huge plus when you’re dealing with kids) and the customer reviews were raving.
+Earthpaste ingredients are a few: clay, water, essential oils, real salt (for taste and minerals), and xylitol (for dental health and flavor).
+It’s safe enough to eat (which is a huge plus when dealing with kids), and the customer reviews were raving.
 I hadn’t heard a single bad thing about it, so I figured it was worth a shot.

 Brushing with Earthpaste is an entirely different experience than brushing with typical toothpaste.